 Associate’s Degree Versus a Bachelor’s in Healthcare Administration

 “Why get an associate’s degree versus a bachelor’s in healthcare administration”? is a question often asked to individuals enrolled in associate degree programs.
+Then an individual may wonder what jobs qualify for an associates and what jobs qualify for an bachelor’s in healthcare administration.
 With the way the healthcare industry is rapidly growing, the career outlook for healthcare and health services administration continues to look positive.
 Graduates of associate degree programs have many career opportunities available to them.
 Here are some reasons why some choose an associate’s degree in healthcare administration rather than a bachelor’s degree.

 Some students choose to get an associate’s degree versus a bachelor’s in healthcare administration for financial reasons.
 Even with all the financial aid and student loans now available, getting an education can still be expensive.
 The tuition rates at most colleges are per credit, so there can be a big difference between a 60-credit associate’s degree program versus a 120-credit bachelor’s degree.
 When you factor in lodging, gas, food and miscellaneous college fees, it’s substantially cheaper to earn the associate’s degree in healthcare administration.